Ramziyassine123/Ramziyassine123/README.md

 ---

 <div align="center">
-  <em>Open to Werkstudent and junior developer roles in the Aachen, Köln and Düsseldorf area, or if possible Remote.</em>
+  <em>Open to Werkstudent and junior developer roles in the Aachen, Köln and Düsseldorf area, and also if possible, Remote.</em>
 </div>